AliceO2Group/AliceO2/Detectors/Raw/README.md

 will fill the provided `dst` vector with the IR's (between `fromIR` and `payLoadIR`) for which the HBFs should be generated and flushed to raw data **before** filling the payload of `payLoadIR`.

+Extra data member `HBFUtil.maxNOrbits` (= highest possible orbit by default) is used only in the RawFileWriter as a maximum orbit number (with respect to 1st orbit) for which detector payload is considered.

 See `Detectors/Raw/test/testHBFUtils.cxx` for details of usage of this class (also check the jira ticket about the [MC->Raw conversion](https://alice.its.cern.ch/jira/browse/O2-972)).

 ## RawFileWriter